brigadecore/brigade/docs/content/topics/contributor-guide/hacking.md

 > If you wish to destroy the registry, use:
 >
 > ```shell
-> $ docker rm -f brigade-github-gateway-dev-cluster-control-plane
+> $ docker rm -f brigade-dev-registry
 > ```